Bkper Agent

 JSON array or comma-separated list of property keys to ignore during extraction comparison and learning |

-agent_parser_url |
+agent_parser_url_transaction |

-URL of an external extraction service.
-When set, file parsing is delegated to this endpoint instead of using built-in AI |
+URL of an external statement extraction service.
+When set, multi-transaction file parsing is delegated to this endpoint instead of using built-in AI |

-Example — custom extraction instructions:
+Example — custom statement extraction instructions:

-agent_prompt: |-
+agent_prompt_transactions: |-

 Extract transactions from the statement table.